serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/IgnoreUIFieldAttribute.md

 # IgnoreUIFieldAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Skips a property while generating grid column, form field, or report form parameter list.
+Skips a property while generating a grid column, form field, or report form parameter list.
 Use this to ignore a property for UI, but still use it for other purposes like JSON serialization.
 This might be useful for example when a type is used as a Service Request and Form Declaration at the same time.
 Unlike TransformIgnoreAttribute, this will generate the property in request types, but skip it in UI generation.

 ```csharp
 [AttributeUsage(AttributeTargets.Property)]